NeneWang/Concept-Logs/pages/Content writing.md

 			- Reason: This is intended to be paired with your resume -> As it shows some of mini projects that focuses on CS.
 I can also leave some assigments in other topics.
 (Such as engineering, if I have assigments to show, or a collection of small projects) -> Scientific Research skills are harder to show (like what did you do?)
 		- Concept Logs: Logseq -> This is intended to be a place where I revise and record different concepts such as algorithms, documentation,, etc
 			- They are rough, but shaped through time.
 		- Obsidian -> To be thrown documentation.
-Pseudocode, Devleopment nOtes, bugs and issues.
+Pseudocode, Development notes, bugs and issues.
+Projects and models. => Eventually from this create some kind of hosted page with the problems and stories faced at each project might make some sense.
+Does it make sense now to have them divided by project?
+Or just all in one?
 		-
 		-
 		-